Megus/malady4k/README.md

 - 2D Turing machine
 - Fire effect

-I thought that the source code years ago was lost, but I found it at [ZX Spectrum Open Source Web Project](http://opensourcezx.untergrund.net/b_demo-malady_src.html).
+I thought that the source code was lost, but I found it at [ZX Spectrum Open Source Web Project](http://opensourcezx.untergrund.net/b_demo-malady_src.html).
 Thanks Bugsy for keeping the history!